 The sound of trickling water over rocks creates a tranquil and soothing sensation.
-Enjoy this feeling every day as you shower with a shower rock wall.
-Whether you want to cover all the shower walls with rocks or make an accent wall, you can make a homemade shower rock wall with a little time and some work.
+Enjoy this feeling every day as you shower with a rock shower wall.
+Whether you want to cover all the shower walls with rocks or make an accent wall, you can create a homemade river rock shower wall with a little time and some work.

 Measure the wall in the shower.
 Have the 1-by-4-inch pieces of wood cut to the wall specifications.
 Lay out the boards on the floor to map out the stones before you attach them to the backerboard.
 Ensuring accuracy at this point is vital, so that the finished product looks well-planned.

 Drag the notched side of the trowel over the mortar to create grooves.
 Let the mortar cure or dry for 48 hours.